Rolling returns vs trailing returns in mutual funds

 - Over a 10-year rolling window, the direct plan outperforms the regular plan in 100% of periods.

-- The median excess return of the direct plan over the regular plan over all rolling 10-year windows ≈ 0.90 percentage points per annum, compounding to a substantial corpus difference.
+- The median excess return of the direct plan over the regular plan over all rolling 10-year windows is about 0.90 percentage points per annum, compounding to a substantial corpus difference.

 Where to find rolling return data in India